DataMa-Solutions/docs/core_app/new/integration/OpenAi.md

 # 1. Contextualized comments

-DataMa generates an analysis and provides sentences that explain variations in KPIs.
-By leveraging the power of AI, DataMa enhances these explanations with contextualized comments, improving the depth and clarity of the analysis.
+Datama generates an analysis and provides sentences that explain variations in KPIs.
+By leveraging the power of AI, Datama enhances these explanations with contextualized comments, improving the depth and clarity of the analysis.

 ## How it works

 ### 1. Initial comments
-DataMa initially processes the raw data to identify and quantify variations in key performance indicators (KPIs).
+Datama initially processes the raw data to identify and quantify variations in key performance indicators (KPIs).
 The system generates insights that explain these variations.

 ### 2. Integration with OpenAI: